Western New Guinea: European colonisation

+In 1793, Britain established a settlement near Manokwari.
+However, it failed.
+By 1824 Britain and the Netherlands agreed that the western half of the island would become part of the Dutch East Indies.
 Dutch New Guinea in the early 19th century was administered from the Moluccas.
 Although the coast had been mapped in 1825 by Lieutenant Commander D.H.
 Kolff, there had been no serious effort to establish a permanent presence in Dutch New Guinea.
 The British, however, had shown considerable interest in the area, and were threatening to settle it.
 To prevent this, the Governor of the Moluccas, Pieter Merkus, urged the Dutch government to establish posts along the coast.
 An administrative and trading post established in 1828 on Triton Bay on the southwest coast of New Guinea.
 On 24 August 1828, the birthday of King William I of the Netherlands, the Dutch flag was hoisted and the Dutch claimed all of Western New Guinea, which they called Nieuw Guinea Several native chieftains proclaimed their loyalty to the Netherlands.
 The post was named Fort Du Bus for the then-Governor General of the Dutch East Indies, Leonard du Bus de Gisignies.
-30 years later, Germans established the first missionary settlement on an island near Manokwari.
+30 years later, Germans established the first missionary settlement on Mansinam Island, near Manokwari.
 While in 1828 the Dutch claimed the south coast west of the 141st meridian and the north coast west of Humboldt Bay in 1848, they did not try to develop the region again until 1896; they established settlements in Manokwari and Fak-Fak in response to perceived Australian ownership claims from the eastern half of New Guinea.
 Great Britain and Germany had recognized the Dutch claims in treaties of 1885 and 1895.
 At the same time, Britain claimed south-east New Guinea, later as the Territory of Papua, and Germany claimed the northeast, later known as the Territory of New Guinea.
 The German, Dutch and British colonial administrators each attempted to suppress the still-widespread practices of inter-village warfare and headhunting within their respective territories.
 In 1901, the Netherlands formally purchased West New Guinea from the Sultanate of Tidore, incorporating it into the Netherlands East Indies.